luben2018/OpenSim/README.md

 ## OpenSim

-Python programming class to use musculoskeletal model through OpenSim
+Python programming to use the OpenSim-API

 ### Dependencies